pikepdf/pikepdf/docs/index.rst

 Requirements
 ~~~~~~~~~~~~

-pikepdf currently requires **Python 3.6+**.
-There are no plans to backport to
-2.7 or older versions in the 3.x series. pikepdf 1.x supports Python 3.5.
+pikepdf currently requires **Python 3.6+** or newer. pikepdf 1.x supports Python 3.5.
+Python 2.7 has never been supported.

 Similar libraries
 ~~~~~~~~~~~~~~~~~

 Unlike similar Python libraries such as PyPDF2 and pdfrw, pikepdf is not pure Python.
-Both were designed prior to Python wheels which has made Python extension libraries much easier to work with.
+These libraries were designed prior to Python wheels which has made Python extension libraries much easier to work with.
 By leveraging the existing mature code base of QPDF, despite being new, pikepdf is already more capable than both in many respects – for example, it can read compress object streams, repair damaged PDFs in many cases, and linearize PDFs.
 Unlike those libraries, it's not pure Python: it is impure and proud of it.

+PyMuPDF is a PDF library with impressive capabilities.
+However, its AGPL license its much more restrictive than pikepdf, and its dependency on static libraries makes it difficult to include in open source Linux or BSD distributions.

 In use
 ~~~~~~